September 11 and 12, 2019 - Two Day Workshop

-Part 2: Board pad and stencil design, soldering materials, board and component surface finishes and their affect on manufacturing yield and reliability
+Part 2: Board pad and stencil design, soldering materials, board and component surface finishes and their effect on manufacturing yield and reliability

 - board pad design and stencil aperture design for a variety of components including chip components, BGA/CSP components, BTC/MLF/QFN/ LGA components and lead-frame components

-- the affects on manufacturing yield and board level reliability with reference to various IPC and related industry standards and evaluations done in industry.
+- the effects on manufacturing yield and board level reliability with reference to various IPC and related industry standards and evaluations done in industry.